mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 You don't want to buy too short a rack and run out of room for your components, but you also don't want a rack that's too tall and takes up a lot of space for no reason.

-As you pick components, add up how many rack units they'll take up, then add some buffer depending on how much you might want to expand your rack in the next few years.
+As you pick components, add up how many rack units they'll take up.
+Leave some extra buffer based on how much you might want to expand your rack in the next few years.

 ### How deep does it need to be?

 Server racks vary in depth.
 Most server racks are designed for enterprise-grade servers, which are up to XX" long.

-I have a Dell XX server at my office, and it's a huge hassle.
+My office has a XX server, and it's a huge hassle.
 It's XX" long and XX lbs.
 It was a pain to mount, and it will be a pain when I need to sell it.
-I decided that all the components in this rack would be small and require only front mounts.

 I have a relatively small office, and I didn't want the rack server to dominate the space.
+For my home rack, I decided to limit myself to components that are shallow enough to only need front mounts.

 I looked at small rack-mountable chassis for servers, and the smallest ones were about XX" in depth, so I set that as my minimum.